From Souillac to Trémolat, the Dordogne Valley flows through the region of Périgord Noir.

 Carlux

-Another touristic attraction in Carlux is the intimate Gardens of Cardiot with its terraces overlooking the Dordogne.
+Another tourist attraction in Carlux is the intimate Gardens of Cardiot, with its terraces overlooking the Dordogne.
 The gardens can be visited from May to October.

 The bastide of Domme

 On the left bank of the Dordogne River, the site of Domme is one of the most visited in the region.
-The village is often nicknamed “the Acropolis of Périgord” in reference to that of Athens.
+The village is often nicknamed “the Acropolis of Périgord”, about that of Athens.

 Find out more about Domme.